vatesfr/xen-orchestra/docs/continuous_replication.md

 # Continuous Replication

-> WARNING: it works only with XenServer 6.5 or later

 This feature is a continuous replication system for your XenServer VMs **without any storage vendor lock-in**.
 You can replicate a VM every _X_ minutes/hours to any storage repository.
 It could be to a distant XenServer host or just another local storage target.

 This feature covers multiple objectives: